dorny/xjade/README.md

 # XJade - DOM Templating Engine

 XJade is a new template engine which accelerates and simplifies building complex dynamic user interfaces in JavaScript.
+Write your GUI templates in nice shorthand declarative way and let XJade do the hard work for you.
+XJade will generate well optimized code which uses native DOM methods like createElement(), setAttribute() or appendChild() to build parts of your GUI directly in client browser.

 Check it out:
 * [**What is new**](CHANGES.md)